The Texas Small Business Health Insurance Guide

 When Can I Enroll?

-Coverage for the year of 2019 is already closed, but open enrollment for individuals or companies with fewer than 75% of their employees in the insurance pool will open in November.
-Open enrollment in Texas goes from November 1 to December 15.
+On November 1, open enrollment for individuals or companies with fewer than 75% of their employees will be available again.
+Open enrollment in Texas goes from November 1 to December 15 for businesses and up to January 15 for individuals.

 How Do I Choose The Right Insurance Plan?